Rachel Dratch: Saturday Night Live

-Her tenure at SNL spanned 1999 to 2006.
-Dratch's recurring characters included Denise, a Boston teen; Sheldon, the junior-high-school boy from Wake up, Wakefield; one of the Luvahs (with Will Ferrell, as two pretentious professors); Abe Scheinwald, a Hollywood producer with a terrible acquisition record; and, perhaps most memorably, Debbie Downer, a depressed woman who brought others' moods down while saying grim non sequiturs.
+Dratch's tenure at SNL spanned 1999 to 2006.
+Dratch's recurring characters included Denise McDenna, a Boston teen; Sheldon, the junior-high-school boy from Wake up, Wakefield; Virginia Clarvin, a pretentious professor known as one of "The Love-ahs"; Abe Scheinwald, a Hollywood producer with a terrible acquisition record; and (perhaps most memorably) Debbie Downer, a depressed woman who brought others' moods down with her grim non sequiturs.